Dridr1/Dridr1/README.md

 - I'm currently studying Software Engineering at University of Brasilia
 - And also studying full-stack web development at Driven Education's bootcamp
 - I've done some coding in Python and C/C++ and i'm learning JavaScript
-- Ill be updating this profile with college, bootcamp and personal projects
+- I'll be updating this profile with college, bootcamp and personal projects
 - I will apreciate any help or feedbacks on my projects!